Thricehappy/alpha-guide/content/reference/fitting.md

 if the fight isn't concluded by the time the module goes on reload, the pilot using it may be in trouble.

-As active armor repairers don't show your ship down, unlike armor plates, active tanks are a more common option for kiting armor fits than buffer tanks.
+As active armor repairers don't slow your ship down, unlike armor plates, active tanks are a more common option for kiting armor fits than buffer tanks.

 Active-tanking is more common in solo PvP and small gangs,